jg-97/p8105_final_project_vaping/proposal.md

 drug”\[[4](https://www.cnn.com/2015/09/04/us/vaping-abuse/index.html)\],
-we will evaluate the current landscape of vaping usage among teenagers and young adults in NYC using pre-collected data and analyze the potential risks of vaping in terms of future drug uses and psychiatry conditions.
+we will evaluate the current landscape of vaping usage among teenagers and young adults in NYC using pre-collected data and analyze the potential risks of vaping in terms of future substance abuse and mental hygiene condistions.

-## Datasources:
+## Data sources:

 Below are some datasets that dive into these topics and we intend on using